Chart Color Schemes

 An assessment of population growth drivers in Muswellbrook Surrounds reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Muswellbrook Surrounds' population is approximately 4,261 as of August 2025.
-This figure represents an increase of 178 people since the 2021 Census, which recorded a population of 4,083.
-The estimated resident population in June 2024 was 4,206, with an additional 31 validated new addresses contributing to the growth.
-This results in a population density ratio of 1.4 persons per square kilometer.
-Muswellbrook Surrounds' population grew by 4.4% from the 2021 Census, outperforming the SA3 area's growth rate of 3%.
-Interstate migration accounted for approximately 49.5% of overall population gains in recent periods, with other factors such as overseas migration and natural growth also contributing positively.
+Muswellbrook Surrounds' population, as of November 2025, is approximately 4,276.
+This figure represents an increase of 193 people since the 2021 Census, which reported a population of 4,083.
+The growth was inferred from ABS's estimated resident population of 4,206 in June 2024 and an additional 37 validated new addresses post-Census.
+This results in a population density of 1.4 persons per square kilometer.
+Muswellbrook Surrounds' growth rate of 4.7% since the 2021 Census exceeded that of its SA3 area at 3.3%.
+Interstate migration contributed approximately 49.5% to overall population gains, with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are utilized, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Nationally, non-metropolitan areas are projected to experience above median population growth.
-Based on the latest population numbers, Muswellbrook Surrounds is expected to grow by 565 persons by 2041, representing a total gain of 12.0% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Nationally, non-metropolitan areas are projected to have above median population growth, with Muswellbrook Surrounds expected to grow by 565 persons to 2041, resulting in a total gain of 11.6% over the 17-year period.

 Frequently Asked Questions - Population